OFFICE SPACE – 15 SMART QUESTIONS

 Attracting and retaining a great team is a big challenge for most company leaders.
 Working out of a spare bedroom, kitchen table, or coffee shop is not a great way to attract top talent.
 Neither is leasing a run-down space in a seedy part of town.

-Top talent wants to feel optimistic about the company space that they work in 8+ hours a day.
+Top talent wants to feel optimistic about the company space they work in 8+ hours daily.
 High ceilings, good (and free) parking, great desks and chairs are a big deal.

-If you want top employees, you need to have a great office space for them to work.
+If you want top employees, you need a great office space for them to work.

 3. Is this the Right Office Space Location for my Clients?